alphagov-mirror/gsp/docs/architecture/adr/ADR043-k8s-resource-access.md

 granted this role in certain namespaces.
 This is also the role the in-cluster concourse team for each namespace will be granted.

-The Auditor is mostly read-only and will be given to all authenticated users in the cluster.
+The Auditor will be given to all authenticated users in the cluster.
+This should allow for debugging of issues and incidents and basic remedial actions without needing formal escalation procedures.

 The complete list of resource permissions is given in Appendix A.